Roman Catholic Archdiocese of Kaunas: History

-Predecessor of the diocese was established according to directions from the Council of Constance on October 24, 1417, as the Diocese of Samogitia (Żmudź; Žemaitija), with a see in Medininkai as a suffragan Diocese of the Archdiocese of Gniezno.
+Predecessor of the diocese was established according to directions from the Council of Constance on October 24, 1417, as the Diocese of Samogitia, with a see in Medininkai as a suffragan Diocese of the Archdiocese of Gniezno.
 It was the second Catholic diocese in ethnic Lithuanian parts of the Grand Duchy of Lithuania.

 On March 25, 1798, it lost territory to establish the Diocese of Wigry and became a suffragan see of the Archdiocese of Mohilev (until 1926).
 On July 3, 1848, it gained territory from the persisting then Diocese of Vilnius, now Lithuania's other Metropolitan see.
 On June 9, 1920, it lost territory to the existing Diocese of Riga (in Latvia), while in the next year it gained territory from the persisting Diocese of Sejny (in Poland).